chen23/f5-xc-aws-azure-lab/README.md

 Lab environment for AWS/Azure Multi-Cloud Networking.

 ## Getting Started
-This uses terraform to deploy resources.
+This uses terraform and [terragrunt](TERRAGRUNT.md) to deploy resources.

 ## Installation
-Download terraform
+[Install terraform](https://learn.hashicorp.com/tutorials/terraform/install-cli).
+For greater flexibility in managing the version of Terraform you're using, you may consider using [tfenv](https://github.com/tfutils/tfenv)

 ## Usage
 To deploy the AWS site start in the "base-aws-network" directory.
 Run "terraform init".
 Configure the necessary variables.
 Run "terraform apply".